How was a 1950s Christmas different to today?

 Bring it back tip: Get off the Xbox and persuade your family to get involved in a round or two of Who am I? (also known as the Post it Note Game) or Charades.
 You’ll be rewarded with conversation and laughter that’ll give you a Christmas to remember.

-4. Christmas entertainment and shopping was local
+4. Christmas entertainment-and shopping-was local

 Without as much competition for attention, traditional pantomimes, Christmas shows, choirs, brass bands and recitals flourished in the 1950s, as people sought festive entertainment in their local area.

 Christmas shopping was very different too.
-Without the convenience of online purchasing, glamorous department stores like Harrods in London, Fenwick in Newcastle and Rackhams in Birmingham played a big part in the season’s traditions with sparkling decorations, creative window displays and Santa’s Grottos drawing huge crowds.
+Without the convenience of online purchasing, glamorous department stores like Harrods in London, Fenwick in Newcastle and Rackham's in Birmingham played a big part in the season’s traditions with sparkling decorations, creative window displays and Santa’s Grottos drawing huge crowds.
 While they’re not as popular as in their heyday, many large stores still pride themselves on their creative and spectacular windows.

 Bring it back tip: As well as organising a trip to an old-fashioned panto, why not get involved in the small Christmas events in your community – from amateur productions to local choirs, they’ll be glad of your support and you’ll get to know more people in your area.
 Read our recommendations for Christmas light displays and Christmas markets cross the UK to visit too.